Jaime Brockett

 Brockett played the Union College Coffeehouse on the evening of 15 April 1972.
 When he was initially reluctant to perform his version of Titanic, coffeehouse proprietor Becky Grant showed him a newspaper clipping, that it was in fact the 60th anniversary of the sinking of the famous ship.
 He relented, and gave a vigorous rendition of the song, lasting at least one-half hour.

-The Enterprise also noted that as of 15 March 2012, Jaime Brockett was starting a "solo comeback tour" in Altamont, NY.
+The Enterprise also noted that as of 15 March 2012, Jaime Brockett was starting a "solo comeback tour" in Altamont, New York.